w3c/wai-about-wai/_about/new-work.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page highlights some current W3C WAI work.
+This page highlights some current work at the [W3C](https://www.w3.org/Consortium/) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/about/)).
 It points out how you can contribute to making digital technology more accessible to people with disabilities.

 {::nomarkdown}
 {% include box.html type="end" %}